Dual Diagnosis Treatment Geneva, IL

 Services provided:

-• Group meetings, self help meetings and HIV early intervention
+• Self help meetings, social skills development and HIV early intervention

 Family Guidance Centers Inc - 7.9 miles from Geneva, IL

-Family Guidance Centers Inc is a dual diagnosis treatment center in Aurora, IL that provides treatment services for substance use and mental health disorders that include phobias as well as anorexia.
+Family Guidance Centers Inc is a dual-diagnosis treatment center in Aurora, IL that provides treatment services for alcohol or drug addiction and mental health disorders that include BPD as well as bulimia.

 Address: 751 Aurora Avenue, Aurora, IL 60505 in Kane County